digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-an-endpoint.md

    ```

 1. **Test locally**
-   Once the changes have been made and pushed, the next step is to test locally if the changes have the desired effect.
-   Testing can be done from the `config` repo.
-Testing the entire collection can take a while so it's quicker focussing on only the newly added endpoint data.

-   1. In the dataset's `collection` folder, edit all the csv files to only include the newest record, everything else should be removed.
-So `endpoints.csv` and `source.csv` should only have the headers and the newly added endpoints/sources. `old-resource.csv` should be empty (unless the change was retiring a resource).
-Remove the `resource.csv` and `log.csv` as well as the samely named folders (with everything in it)

-   2. In the dataset's `pipeline` folder, anything targetting another resource/endpoint should be removed.
-This includes files the following files `[column.csv, combine.csv, old-entity.csv, and patch.csv]`.
-This is done to ensure that no errors will appear during the collection and transformation of the resource as well as the creation of the sql database.

-   3. Run the pipeline in the collection repo by running `make COLLECTION=collection_name` e.g. `make COLLECTION=brownfield-land`.

-   4. After the pipeline has finished running, use `make datasette COLLECTION=collection-name` to interrogate the local datasets; this will enable you to check that the data is on the local platform as expected.
-Check that the expected data is there and no issues that are unexpected show up.
+Once the changes have been made and pushed, checkout the relevant collections repository i.e., if the data added was conservation-area, checkout the conversation-area collection repository.
+Run the pipeline in the collection repo by running `make`.
+After the pipeline has finished running, use `make datasette` to interrogate the local datasets; this will enable you to check that the data is on the local platform as expected.
+In `lookups`, check if the entities added in the lookup.csv in step 4 are there.

-   >**NOTE!**
-   >If testing the entire collection is required, only removing the folders and files in step 1 are required.
-Since downloading each resource inividually will take hours, it is best to run the the entire process run in parallel.
-This can be done by adding `-j 16` to the command e.g `make -j 16 COLLECTION=collection_name`.
-The -j option specifies the number of jobs (commands) to run simultaneously during the process.
-The more cores your machine has, the higher the number (or lower) the number can be i.e. `-8` or `-32`.

 1. **Push changes**